stackrox/stackrox/scanner/decisions/0012-reindexing.md

 ### Reuse ClairCore's 'checkManifest' Step

 The first step of indexing is the [`checkManifest`](https://github.com/quay/claircore/blob/v1.5.29/indexer/controller/checkmanifest.go#L25) step.
-This step checks if the image has already been indexed and with which "versioned scanners", so it can determine if there is a need to re-index.
+This step checks if the image (identified by the passed in `*claircore.Manifest`) has already been indexed and with which "versioned scanners", so it can determine if there is a need to re-index.
 This is all done requiring only the `*claircore.Manifest.Hash` field, which is rather easy to obtain.
 We copy the relevant parts of this (since it is private) into our Indexer logic.